Find a Lender-Approved Local Conveyancer in Durham

 Planning law solicitors in Durham regulated by the Solicitors Regulation Authority

-The solicitors listed below are a non-comprehensive list of solicitors in Durham practicing in planning law.
-The solicitors can give expert legal advice on all aspects of planning, including applications about listed buildings and conservation areas
+The list below is a small selection of solicitors in Durham practicing in planning law.
+The solicitors can give expert legal advice on all aspects of planning, including planning applications and appeals

 • Swinburne Maddison Llp, Venture House, Aykley Heads Business Centre, Durham, County Durham, DH1 5TS